Fessisentis: Species

 F. vancleavei has been found infecting the Oklahoma salamander (Eurycea tynerensis) in Oklahoma.
 It has also been found infecting the Many-ribbed salamander (Eurycea multiplicata) in Arkansas.
 The largest proboscis hooks are 35 to 49 um long and the smallest are 18 to 30 um long.
 Cement glands varied from 2 to 7 with 4 or 5 being the usual number.
 Proboscis receptacle wall musculature has 2 layers of tubular bundles with peripheral contractile fibers and a central noncontractile cytoplasm characteristic to other species in the genus.

+Distribution

+The distribution of Fessisentis species are determined by that of its hosts.
+They are found across the United States.